Can You Find Meaning in Death and Grief?

 Dear Spirited Earthling,

 In a podcast episode of Unlocking Us with Brené Brown, guest David Kessler speaks about his book Finding Meaning: The Sixth Stage of Grief.
 David has worked with Elisabeth Kübler-Ross, the psychiatrist who outlined the five stages of grief in her book On Death and Dying.
+This post explores his message and shares how he found meaning in the death (and processing the grief) of his son.

 The Five Stages of Grief – The Kübler-Ross Model